Get Involved – Volunteer

 - Event Planning and Organizing

 Find out More about being a Volunteer

-Contact your local office or the executive director at email@example.com.
+Contact your local office or the volunteer coordinator at email@example.com.

 Board members needed!
 HIV North Board meets a minimum of six times per year.
 These meetings will be held via Skype and/teleconference to facilitate active involvement from all satellite community Board members.

 We are looking for any of the following:

 - Representatives from Business and Industry to guide the actions of future programming.